sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-- Second option looked at extending existing manifests
+- We also looked at extending existing manifests
 - OCI allows forward compatibility by allowing unknown fields
 - Pro: manifests are portable across existing registries
 - Con: